-If you are looking for ways to celebrate Black History Month I suggest exporing my hometown of Memphis, Tennessee this February.
+If you are looking for ways to celebrate Black History Month I suggest exploring my hometown of Memphis, Tennessee this February and beyond.

-Memphis offers a diverse and unique look at African American history not just during National Black History Month but all year long including visiting museums and historic sites.
+Memphis’ Black History offers a diverse and unique look at African American history not just during Black History Month but all year long including visiting museums and historic sites.

-Memphis played a huge role in the Civil Rights Movement and you will experience first hand the struggles, triumphs and music along with larger-than-life legends like Dr. king and many unsung heroes who fought along side him.
+The city of Memphis played a huge role in the Civil Rights Movement and you will experience firsthand the struggles, triumphs, and music along with larger-than-life legends like Dr. king and many unsung heroes who fought alongside him.

 There are plenty of places worth exploring for Black History Month including the following attractions: